Love fudgy brownies and you don’t happen to have any unsweetened chocolate on hand? Don’t worry, because you can make cocoa powder brownies instead!

 For easy browsing, you can find all my cookies and bars here.
 Thanks for stopping by!

-Why not substitute semi-sweet or bittersweet chocolate?
+Why not substitute semi-sweet or bittersweet chocolate or unsweetened?
 I’ll tell you.

 The more sugar in chocolate, the less chocolaty the chocolate is.
 That leads to boring brownies.